 Make sure that you use the right keywords in your resume.
 Companies have started using digital databases to search for candidates.
-If your resume doesn’t have the keywords related to the post you are applying for, it simply won’t pop up when the HR personnel run search queries based on those specific keywords.
-That means your resume won’t even be considered.
+If your resume does not have the keywords related to the post you are applying for, it simply will not pop up when the HR personnel run search queries based on those specific keywords.
+That means your resume will not even be considered.
 Check the job description and the job ads to know what the right keywords are.

 4. Use effective titles